origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 ```

 # About Named Functions and Streams
-The name of each function should correspond to a key in the `functions` argument.
+The library includes a set of <a href="#predefined-function-library">predefined named functions</a> that you can choose from, or you can provide your own custom logic via the `functions` argument.
 For example:
 ```js
 const localDatasets = mure.stream({
   root: {